Why are you in the commercial construction business?

 2. Use a cloud-based digital estimating construction software

 When you use cloud-based digital estimating construction software, all estimation data stays in one place because they’re available 24/7.
-Anyone can access information at any time and any place whether individuals are in the office or out on the job-site.
-Everyone is always on the same page, working with the same information, all of which is available in real-time.
-There’s no longer the profit margin zapping from your current system of spreadsheets and paper-based processes, all of which cause errors.
+Anyone can access information at any time and any place, whether individuals are in the office or out on the job site.
+Everyone is always on the same page, working with the same information, all of which is available in real time.

 3. Use digital takeoffs

-Having a solid takeoff is one of the most important things in an estimate.
+Having a solid takeoff is one of the most essential things in an estimate.
 According to Delta University, the use of automation tools is highly recommended.

-Regular manual takeoffs often take 2-3 weeks to complete prior to review.
+Regular manual takeoffs often take 2-3 weeks to complete before review.
 Estimators can have 50% faster digital takeoffs and eliminate costly manual takeoffs.
-In fact, takeoffs that once took weeks are often reduced to days or, in some instances, in a few hours.
+Takeoffs that once took weeks are often reduced to days or sometimes a few hours.

-Estimators need to accurately calculate the amounts of things like equipment, concrete, wood, roofing materials, wiring, plumbing supplies, and even the smallest things like hinges, screws, and nails.
+Estimators need to accurately calculate the amounts of equipment, concrete, wood, roofing materials, wiring, plumbing supplies, and even the most minor things like hinges, screws, and nails.